SpiderUnicorn/react-redux-typescript/README.md

 <img align="center" src="./logo.png">

-### A simple starter pack for react with react-router, webpack, hot-reloading and linting set up.
+### A simple starter pack for react with redux, thunk, react-router, webpack 2, hot-reloading and linting set up.

-I made this repository to give examples of TypeScript can improve the react/redux experience.
+I made this repository to give examples of how TypeScript can improve the react/redux experience.
 I tried to not go overboard with the static type checks, but rather use TypeScript where I felt it actually solved problems.
 For example, *actions* are still fairly loosely typed.
 It's possible to use TypeScript to a much greater extent than I've done, but don't go adding